 What's next for them?
 The current West Indian cricket team has enough talent to bring back their glory from the 70s.
 But they always had the talent, right?
 So why their cricket team is still struggling like this?
 It has something to do with the way cricket has been managed in that part of the world.
 They had a squad talented enough to retain their glory even after the disastrous 2007 world cup.
 But the way they managed players like Kieron Pollard, Darren Bravo, Dwayne Bravo, Lendl Simmons, Jerome Taylor, and many others makes us feel that there's nothing right with the WICB.
 All these players went on to make a good name for themselves in the T-20 leagues around the world but the Caribbean cricket could never recover from the nosedive.
 Once again, as the 2019 world cup comes to an end, they have Fabian Allen, Evin Lewis, Sunil Ambris and other dozens of talented player to groom but whether they do that or not, we will see in next few years.

-Often Carriberan team exhibit the entertaining cricket and give their fans to cheer and enjoy.
-The likes of Chris Gayle has been alway a great entertainer.
+Often Carriberan team exhibit entertaining cricket and give their fans the chance to cheer and enjoy.
+The likes of Chris Gayle has been always a great entertainer.
 He never misses a chance to animate the crowd and always looks for some vicious hitting.
 But in this world cup, he wasn't in the rhythm and all his charm as a cricketer and as an entertainer faded, maybe forever.
 This was his last world cup and will be missed in the international cricket.